 When to file.
-For 2008, file Form 945 by February 2, 2009.
-However, if you made deposits on time in full payment of the taxes for the year, you may file the return by February 10, 2009.
+For 2009, file Form 945 by February 1, 2010.
+However, if you made deposits on time in full payment of the taxes for the year, you may file the return by February 10, 2010.
 Your return will be considered timely filed if it is properly addressed and mailed First-Class or sent by an IRS-designated private delivery service on or before the due date.
 See Pub.
 15 (Circular E) for more information on IRS-designated private delivery services.

 Employer identification number (EIN).
 If you do not have an EIN, you may apply for one online.
-Go to the IRS website at www.irs.gov and click on the Online EIN Application link.
+Go to the IRS website at www.irs.gov and click on Apply for an Employer Identification Number (EIN) Online.
 You may also apply for an EIN by calling 1-800-829-4933, or you can fax or mail Form SS-4, Application for Employer Identification Number, to the IRS.